 Don't forget the smaller places as you plan your vacation.
 Take in the haunting beauty of the Po Delta outside the compelling canal town of Comacchio, where the marshland has been reshaped by people since early settlements.
 It's not just the watery landscape you need to pay attention to, but you must taste wine grown in the sandy soil of the delta along with the eel famously trapped here.
 If Romanesque architecture intrigues you, a visit to the Abbey of Pomposa, whose church was founded in the 6th century, will ravage you with its tranquility and the beauty of its design.
 2 restaurants on the site will restore you with the traditional food and wine of the delta.

 But let's start with the map.

 The region of Emilia-Romagna is wedged between the east-west trending Po river and the Reggiano Appenine mountains, separating it from Tuscany and Le Marche on the south, Liguria on the west, and Lombardia and the Veneto on the north.
 The autostrada A1 runs east-west through the region.
 The high speed Milan to Bologna rail line parallels the autostrada in Emilia Romagna.
-European long distance buses like those of GoEuro are also a possibility if your next destination is a big city out of the region.
+European long distance buses are also a possibility if your next destination is a big city out of the region.
 You can check all the possibilites in the box below.

 It is 98 miles or 158 km from Bologna to Venice and takes about an hour and 50 minutes to drive, two hours and 20 minutes on the train.